SandipSingh14/DevOps_tools/README.md

 To get familier with DevOps, tools and Technologies, Focus Areas;

 # DevOps
-DevOps (a portmanteau of "development" and "operations") is a software development method that stresses communication, collaboration, integration, automation and measurement between software developers and Information Technology professionals.
-DevOps is a response to the interdependence of software development and IT operations.
-It aims to help an organization rapidly produce software products and services and to improve operations performance, quality assurance.
+DevOps refers to understand whole software development cycle and collaboration between development, testing & operations, more focused on delivering.
 [More.]

 ![devops.png]

 # Details on Tools and Techonologies

-[Unix] : Unix is a family of multitasking, multiuser computer operating systems that derive from the original AT&T Unix, developed in the 1970s at the Bell Labs research center. [more.]
+[Ubuntu] : [Ubuntu] is the base OS on which other tools will run.
+* Topics to cover in [Ubuntu];
+    * [Web Servers] : A software programe responsible for accepting web requests as HTTP from clients are known as web browsers and serving the requests as HTTP responses with requested data.
+    * [File Servers] : A computer responsible for storing documents such as files, photographs, movies, images, databases, etc. attached to a network that has tobe providing a shared location for storing things.
+    * [Mail Server] : An application server that install and configure to sends/recives emails from email clients or mail server.
+    * [Domain Name Service (DNS)] : Domain Name Service is a service which maps IP addresses to domain name which can be easily memorized by humans.

-[AWS] : Amazon Web Services began offering IT infrastructure services to businesses in the form of web services -now commonly known as cloud computing.
-One of the key benefits of cloud computing is the opportunity to replace up-front capital infrastructure expenses with low variable costs that scale with your business.
-With the Cloud, businesses no longer need to plan for and procure servers and other IT infrastructure weeks or months in advance.
-Instead, they can instantly spin up hundreds or thousands of servers in minutes and deliver results faster.
+[AWS] : Amazon Web Services basically cloud computing is opportunity to replace up-front capital infrastructure expenses with low variable costs that scale with your business.
+With aws, you don't need to plans your infrastructure in advance, so they will be spin up in minutes and deliver results faster.

 ![aws]